We have listed some frequently asked questions below.

-In Key Stage 2, Year 3 and 4 have a capacity of 14 and increases to a maximum of around 18 for Year 5 and 6.
+In Key Stage 2, Year 3 and 4 have a capacity of 16 and increases to a maximum of around 18 for Year 5 and 6.
 These are maximum numbers and many classes are much smaller than this.

 Our pupils get the opportunity to be involved in many competitive activities.
-Some are linked to the curriculum for example creative writing and handwriting competitions.
+Some are linked to the curriculum, for example, creative writing and handwriting competitions.